qgis/QGIS-Documentation/source/docs/user_manual/working_with_gps/plugins_gps.rst

 :menuselection:`Plugins -->` |mActionShowPluginManager|
 :menuselection:`Plugin Manager...` opens the Plugin Manager Dialog.
 Activate the |checkbox| :guilabel:`GPS Tools` checkbox.
-When this plugin is loaded a button with a small handheld GPS device will show up in the toolbar.
+When this plugin is loaded two buttons with a small handheld GPS device will show up in the toolbar.
 An example GPX file is available in the QGIS sample dataset:
 :file:`qgis_sample_data/gps/national_monuments.gpx`.
 See Section
 :ref:`label_sampledata` for more information about the sample data.